Dietary Guidelines for Americans, 2015

 Q: How is the Dietary Guidelines revision process managed?

-Similarly, each Committee’s process is overseen by four Co-Executive Secretaries, two from HHS’s ODPHP and two from USDA, one from the Center for Nutrition Policy and Promotion (CNPP), who serves as the lead for USDA, and the other from the Agricultural Research Service (ARS).
+Similarly, each Committee’s process is overseen by four Co-Executive Secretaries, 2 from HHS’s ODPHP and 2 from USDA, one from the Center for Nutrition Policy and Promotion (CNPP), who serves as the lead for USDA, and the other from the Agricultural Research Service (ARS).
 The Co-Executive Secretaries manage the activities of the Committee and coordinate and lead the federal staff supporting the Committee’s work.

 A: The website www.DietaryGuidelines.gov serves as the clearinghouse for information related to Dietary Guidelines for Americans, 2015 development process and the 2015 Dietary Guidelines Advisory Committee’s work.
 Written public comments, public meeting information, background materials, and other public materials related to the Dietary Guidelines process are posted in this central location.

 Q: How were members of the 2015 Dietary Guidelines Advisory Committee selected?

 A: Public nominations to the Committee were sought in the fall of 2012 in the Federal Register announcement for the establishment of the 2015 Dietary Guidelines Advisory Committee.
 Expertise was sought in specific specialty areas including cardiovascular disease; type 2 diabetes; overweight and obesity; osteoporosis; cancer; pediatrics; gerontology; maternal/gestational nutrition; epidemiology; general medicine; energy balance, which includes physical activity; nutrient bioavailability; nutrition biochemistry and physiology; food processing science, safety, and technology; public health; nutrition education and behavior change; and/or nutrition-related systematic review methodology.

 Q: How did the 2015 Dietary Guidelines Advisory Committee review current evidence?

 Q: What is a Nutrition Evidence Library (NEL) systematic review?